Happy African-American couple sitting in new car holding keys

 Seal the deal

 Double-check the fees and trade-in value of the car before sealing the deal.
 If you end up satisfied, you are now a new car owner.
 Always remember though, if at first, you do not succeed, try again.
 No matter where you are in the car buying process, we can help!
 We want you to walk onto the car dealership lot with confidence.
-At First Financial Bank, you can apply for preapproval today.
+At First Financial Bank, you can apply online at any time or in person at your local banking center

 leaving bankatfirst.com